ricardo-fo/Personal-Education/URI/README.md

-There are here solved exercises in Python of URI Judge. https://www.urionlinejudge.com.br
+There are here solved exercises in Python of site URI Judge. https://www.urionlinejudge.com.br